BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

     LINES=$(wc -l ${INPUT})

     # print the variable to see the result
-    echo "The number of months contained in the data is ${LINES}"
+    echo "The number of hours contained in the data is ${LINES}"

 Set the permissions and execute the file by declaring the name of the script and one of our Adelaide CBD csv files: